meteor-useraccounts/bulma/README.md

 ## Bring Your Own CSS

-Adding this package with `meteor add dominikmayer:useraccounts-bulma` does not add any css/less/sass rules but for the colors for social login buttons.
+Adding this package with `meteor add useraccounts:bulma` does not add any css/less/sass rules but for the colors for social login buttons.
 You have to install Bulma separately.

 ## Contributing

 Anyone is welcome to contribute.
 Fork, make your changes, and then submit a pull request.

-Thanks to all those who have contributed code changes to [this package](https://github.com/dominikmayer/useraccounts-bulma/graphs/contributors) as well as to the [core package](https://github.com/meteor-useraccounts/core/graphs/contributors) and all who have helped by submitting bug reports and feature ideas.
+Thanks to all those who have contributed code changes to [this package](https://github.com/meteor-useraccounts/bulma/graphs/contributors) as well as to the [core package](https://github.com/meteor-useraccounts/core/graphs/contributors) and all who have helped by submitting bug reports and feature ideas.